a bit about me.

 The vast expansion of the prison-industrial complex has meant that along with half of Americans, I have immediate family members who have experienced incarceration.
 During my Ph.D. program, I managed an inside-outside certificate program where students from the community joined students incarcerated at Garden State Correctional Facility to learn together.

 At UIUC, I am a member of the Advisory Council for the Education Justice Project (EJP).
 EJP is a vibrant community of incarcerated students, educators, formerly incarcerated individuals, and others who are committed to a more just and humane world.
-We believe that providing quality post-secondary education within prisons is an important step towards that vision.
+We believe that providing quality post-secondary education within prisons is but one important step towards that vision.